Brain Stimulation Lab

 Brainsway H-Coil Deep TMS

 For more information on clinical TMS, please call Tammie Brown at 843-792-5716.
-If you are interested in a TMS research study at MUSC, please click here and then call Jkeonye or Matt at 843-876-5141 if you're still interested.
+If you are interested in a TMS research study at MUSC, please click here and then call Jkeonye at 843-876-5141 if you're still interested.